GitHub Copilot¶

 - Copilot automatically reads

-.github/copilot-instructions.md - Test Copilot suggestions reflect the deployed instructions
+.github/agents/and.github/instructions/ - Test Copilot suggestions reflect the deployed instructions

 Tips & Best Practices¶